efogtech/endgame-trackball/ASSEMBLY.md

 ### Magnets
 Take all your magnets and make a single rod (tower) out of them.
 Now, take your marker and mark one side of the tower.
-Always (literally) keep this side on top, it will allow you to keep the polarity right.
+Always keep this side pointing upwards, it will allow you to keep the polarity right.

-Apply glue to all the buttons.
+Apply glue to all the keycaps (not the buttons yet).
 Note that you don't need to pour glue, you just want to leave a little ...glue mark?
-By the way, the glue is not instantaneous and takes 10-20 minutes to harden.
+By the way, the glue is not instantaneous and takes 5-10 minutes to harden.

-Now, there are two options.
-Either take magnets one by one, keeping the polarity right, and place them into slots, or just insert the whole tower into a slot and then move it sideways.
-Then, apply downward force to the magnet.
+Install magnets into the keycaps by pushing the tower into a hole then moving it sideways.
+Remove excess glue with a wipe.

-Okay, so you're done with the buttons, let's proceed with the shell now.
-Place it onto a flat hard surface.
+Take the shell and apply the glue to all buttons.
+Install magnets in this way:
-The procedure is the same, you keep your polarity mark at the top, and install magnets one by one.
+1. Take a keycap and put it on its place
-There is one important thing to keep in mind — if you're using the tower method, make sure to NEVER pull the tower up, only move it sideways.
+2. Take one magnet and drop it into one of the holes
-Otherwise, you will bend the button and... well that's bad.
+3. Continue with the second hole and the rest of the buttons

 You're done with the magnets!
 You can take the glue away, you won't need it anymore.
 Now, you need to make a 10-15 minutes pause before continuing, to allow the glue to harden a little.